Here’s a fun fact.

 Israeli farmers grow approximately seven times as many fruits and vegetables today as they did 25 years ago without an appreciable increase in water usage.

 The drip irrigation system was developed in Kibbutz Hatzerim (about 10 minutes – with traffic – from my house), and today is sold all around the world.
-It has revolutionized agriculture, not only in Israel , but in Africa , the Western United States and South America .
+It has revolutionized agriculture, not only in Israel Africa , the Western United States and South America .
 They sell their technology to 112 countries.

 But saving water through irrigation is just one way to save water.